 1. Three CAS exams are administered in MED1, MED2, and MED3, and two CAS exams are administered in MED4 and BSIC.
 They consist of 50-150 questions and are administered on the NBME (National Board of Medical Examiners) testing software.
+The CAS exams are administered in dedicated exam rooms and on student computers.

 - 2. The third CAS exam in each of MED1, MED2, and MED3 is cumulative, i.e., it contains up to 20% questions on material that is already tested on the previous CAS examinations in that class. - 3.
 The start time for CAS exams is 9:00 a.m.
 Antigua time (-4 UTC).
-Examinees must be present in the virtual examination room in Zoom at 8:30 a.m.
-Antigua time (-4 UTC).
-Students who are not in their virtual exam rooms by 8:50 a.m.
-Antigua time (-4 UTC) will not be permitted to take the exam. - 4.
+Exam rooms are opened at 8:15 a.m.
+Antigua time (-4 UTC) to allow students to be screened at the doorway and seated.
+Students who are not in their exam rooms by 8:50 a.m.
+Antigua time (-4 UTC) will not be seated and will miss the exam. - 4.
 The Examination Center will publish the scores as soon as they are certified by the NBME, typically 2-3 business days after the exam.
 The total percent correct scores are used for grading. - 5.
 The scores of students who have not submitted surveys to evaluate the faculty and courses prior to administration of the exam may be withheld until the surveys have been submitted.
 Students who have not submitted surveys by the end of the term are subject to disciplinary action.